Focus and Scope

 AnnotationThe journal platform includes in-browser annotation and text highlighting options on full text formats via hypothes.is.
 Readers will require a hypothes.is account to create annotations, and will have the option to make these publicly available, available to a group, or private.

-The three collaborating institutions are all characterised by their close relation to practice and roots in the national defence.
+The four collaborating institutions are all characterised by their close relation to practice and roots in the national defence.
 SJMS was established to support military research and provide a relevant channel for publication as well as to support the military profession.